NotionCue

 🤖

-This guide walks through every single category and check the scanner tests, in the order they appear in a scan result, with the underlying standard, why it matters, and exact working implementation for each one.
-Where a standard is still an early-stage IETF draft rather than a ratified specification, that is called out explicitly, because implementation effort should be proportional to how settled a standard actually is.
+The underlying shift driving this new audit category is architectural.
+AI models increasingly do not read your website directly the way a human browser does.
+An agent runtime fetches your page, parses it, and decides what to execute — including whether to bother running your JavaScript at all.
+The runtime is the new gatekeeper, sitting between your content and whatever model eventually acts on it.
+This guide walks through every category and check that a modern agent-readiness audit tests, in a logical order, with the underlying standard, why it matters, and exact working implementation for each one.
+Where a standard is still an early-stage draft rather than a settled specification, that is called out explicitly, because implementation effort should be proportional to how mature a standard actually is.

-What Does the Overall Agent-Ready Score Actually Measure?
+What Does an Overall Agent-Ready Score Actually Measure?

-The scanner aggregates five weighted categories into a single 0-100 score: Discoverability, Content, Bot Access Control, API/Auth/MCP/Skill Discovery, and an optional Commerce category for sites that sell products or services.
-Each category contains individual pass/fail or partial-credit checks, and the categories are not weighted equally — API/Auth/MCP/Skill Discovery carries the heaviest weight at six separate checks, reflecting where the scanner's authors believe the agentic web is heading fastest.
+A typical agent-readiness audit aggregates five weighted categories into a single 0-100 score: Discoverability, Content, Bot Access Control, API/Auth/MCP/Skill Discovery, and an optional Commerce category for sites that sell products or services.
+Each category contains individual pass/fail or partial-credit checks, and the categories are rarely weighted equally — API/Auth/MCP/Skill Discovery is typically the heaviest single category, reflecting where the agentic web is moving fastest.

-Four score tiers appear in results: Bot-Aware (roughly 0-40, meaning your site is reachable but not structured for agents), and increasingly capable tiers above that as more checks pass.
+Score tiers commonly range from "bot-aware" at the low end, meaning a site is reachable but not structured for agents, up through progressively more capable tiers as more checks pass.
 A score around 29, which is common for a well-built but agent-unoptimized modern SaaS site, typically reflects strong marks on basic discoverability (robots.txt, sitemap) and content readability, combined with near-total absence across the API, auth, and commerce discovery layers most sites have never heard of, let alone implemented.

 Category 1: Discoverability — Can an Agent Even Find Your Site's Rules?